loading spinner

 4. Try the 10-Minute Movement Boost

-Here's a surprising fact: A 2018 study in The Lancet Psychiatry analyzing data from 1.2 million Americans found that just 10 minutes of physical activity can boost your happiness more effectively than many medications.
+Here's a surprising fact: a 2018 study in The Lancet Psychiatry analyzing data from 1.2 million Americans found that just 10 minutes of physical activity can boost your happiness more effectively than many medications.

 The study showed that people who exercised had 1.5 fewer days of poor mental health per month compared to those who didn't exercise.
 The sweet spot was 3-5 times per week for 30-60 minutes, but even 10 minutes showed significant benefits.
 Research also shows that exercising in nature provides additional mood benefits compared to indoor exercise.

 Why It Works: Exercise floods your brain with endorphins, natural mood lifters that reduce stress and increase well-being.
 The 10-minute threshold appears to be the minimum effective dose for triggering these neurochemical changes.
-When you exercise outdoors, you get the added benefits of fresh air, natural light, and connection with green spaces.

 How to Make It Stick: